lcjj346/ML-Data-Validator/README.md

 **Q: Can I validate multiple data types in one CSV?**
 A: Yes!
 Map different columns to different validators.
 For example: phone column → phone validator, email column → email validator.

-**Q: How do I improve accuracy?**
-A: Add more training examples, especially edge cases.
-The model learns from your examples, so quality and quantity matter.

-The code is intentionally simple and well-documented.
-To understand how it works:

 1. **Start with** `app.py` - See the UI flow and user interactions
 2. **Then read** `ml/validator.py` - Understand the validation logic